 Young Avondale spiders come out of the eggs with a pale complexion.
-Sometimes, the mother spider moistens the egg sac and then tears it open to make the emerging of young spiders smooth and hassle-free.
+Sometimes, the mother spider moistens the egg sac and then tears it open to make the emergence of young spiders smooth and hassle-free.
 After coming out of the eggs, the spiderlings stay a few weeks with their mothers.

 This species of spider does not make any webs as it directly hunts down insects.